theYiome/pampuch/README.md

 # Front-end part of application is now on Github Pages!
 You can take a look at the current state of out front-end: https://theyiome.github.io/pampuch/static/menu.html

+### Sprint one plan
+- UI Template
+- Definition of some endpoints
+- Basic frontend-backend communication (file transfer)